stackworkshop/self-eval/README.md

 # stack workshop

 I've been upto mentoring peers and juniors in the past few years and would like to keep doing so because I feel driven by this purpose.
-Setting up `stack workshop` is an effort to channelize this effort so I can keep doing what I like through this channel.
+Setting up [`stack workshop`](https://github.com/stackworkshop/) is an attempt at channelizing my effort so I can keep doing what I love.
 I also aim to facilitate any one who finds themselves in a position to help others through mentorship via `stack workshop`.

 # self-eval

-This repo is a place where a student can plan, log, evaluate and get help (with) their software development journey.
+This repo is a place where a student can plan, log, evaluate and get help along their software development journey.
 The quickest way to get started is by forking this repo and using any project you can find in the `Projects` tab of this repo.

 ### project